arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ### Camera

-The Nicla Vision main feature is its onboard 2MP camera, which is based on the GC2145 color rolling shutter image sensor.
-It is perfect for machine learning applications such as object detection, image classification, machine/computer vision, robotics, IoT and more.
+The Nicla Vision's main feature is its onboard 2MP camera, based on the GC2145 color rolling shutter image sensor.
+It is perfect for Machine Learning applications such as object detection, image classification, machine/computer vision, robotics, IoT, and more.

 ![Onboard camera sensor](assets/camera.png)

-The Nicla Vision is primarily intended to be used with the OpenMV micropython ecosystem.
+The Nicla Vision is primarily intended to be used with the OpenMV MicroPython ecosystem.
 So, it's recommended to use this IDE for machine vision applications.

 #### With OpenMV

-The OpenMV IDE is an environment designed to work specifically with machine/computer vision hardware, it is optimized for easy and fast development of image processing applications with a micropython framework and streaming monitors, color data graphics and more.
+The OpenMV IDE is designed to work specifically with machine/computer vision hardware, it is optimized for easy and fast development of image processing applications with a MicroPython framework and streaming monitors, color data graphics, and more.

-The Nicla Vision uses a 2MP camera sensor which means that its maximum resolution should be 1920x1080 pixels.
+The Nicla Vision uses a 2MP camera sensor, meaning its maximum resolution is 1920x1080 pixels.
 However, the effective resolution is 1616(H) × 1232(V).

 Here we have the minimum code necessary to make the camera work streaming live video on the OpenMV IDE: